Bxaifppcts/configs/README.md

 You *could* technically convert an existing installation to Nuts OS if you so choose, but it's easier to start fresh.

-Uncomment Line 24 in install.sh if you want to install the required programs.
-Keep it commented if you only want to copy the configuration files.
+The installation script will ask you if you want to install yay along with extra programs.
+If you choose to install them, it will ask you again after it's finished.
+Answering no on the second time will allow the script to continue as usual.

 # Features (WIP)
 ![Desktop Screenshot](https://i.imgur.com/G2TfUwY.png)